-What if I have an idea for a new Social Justice Council action group, special interest group or project at QUUF?
+What if I have an idea for a new Social and Environmental Justice Council action group, special interest group or project at QUUF?

 Your energy and ideas are essential to our QUUF social justice mission.
 Your first step is to talk with other like-minded people and figure out how your project or group fits in with our mission and goals.
 If you have the support of two other committed QUUF members or friends, contact the SJC Steering Team co-chairs and set up a time to present your idea at a steering team meeting where fit and feasibility will be considered.
 If our steering team supports your proposal, the appropriate paperwork will need to be completed and a member of our steering team will liaison with you as you put your idea into action.

 Do I have to be a QUUF member to be involved in social justice work at the Fellowship?

 We often have those who are not members or friends of QUUF involved in our social justice work and we welcome you.
 Our Special Interest Groups, by definition, involve QUUF partnering with outside organizations.
 Some of our Action Groups also include members of the wider community.
 Community members periodically bring social justice project ideas to our steering team for consideration, and if we have enough internal support (see FAQ above) we may agree to sponsor these programs or projects.

 What if I’d like to hold a fundraiser at QUUF for a good cause?

 QUUF has policies regarding fundraising activities to ensure that they are grounded in our guiding principles, that they coordinate with other fundraising needs, and that they won’t jeopardize our tax-exempt status.
 Each request will be considered within this framework.